DishSlingMedia/json-2-bq/README.md

 ### Open issues:
 * Data types (does this identify anything other than object and string/text)?
-* All one script -- rather than running schema generator separately.
+* Turn into a single script -- rather than running schema generator separately.

 ### Imports/Dependencies:
 * Genson (https://pypi.org/project/genson/)